Health

 Grade 9

-Freshmen meet every Friday at 7:55 a.m. in small groups with their Peer Leaders.
-Senior Peer Leaders help the freshmen experience a smooth transition into Upper School through introductory activities.
-Peer Leadership also includes seniors leading discussions with freshmen about social and academic pressures; relationships with peers, parents, and faculty; issues involving Internet use, drugs, sex, and alcohol; and, most importantly, an understanding of the decision-making process.
-Freshmen participate in the Peer Leadership program on a weekly basis as a mandatory part of the curriculum.
-Peer Leaders also lead Freshman Fun Nights, after-school game nights, and a Parents Night, when freshmen and their parents come together to learn more about the program and participate in activities around a particular topic.
+Ninth-graders meet every Friday at 7:55 a.m. in small groups with their Peer Leaders.
+Senior Peer Leaders help the ninth-graders experience a smooth transition into Upper School through introductory activities.
+Peer Leadership also includes seniors leading discussions with their younger peers about social and academic pressures; relationships with peers, parents, and faculty; issues involving internet use, drugs, sex, and alcohol; and, most importantly, an understanding of the decision-making process.
+Ninth-graders participate in the Peer Leadership program on a weekly basis as a mandatory part of the curriculum.
+Peer Leaders also lead Grade 9 Fun Nights, after-school game nights, and a Parents Night, when ninth-graders and their parents come together to learn more about the program and participate in activities around a particular topic.

 Introduction to Psychology; Grade 12